ZackMurry/forar/README.md

 A platform where you can share your thoughts through posts and comments.

 ## about
-Forar is just a simple social media site with posts, accounts, following, and liking.
+Forar is a simple social media site with posts, accounts, following, and liking.

 ![Image of home page](src/main/resources/static/images/readme/home_page.png)